DMTF/Redfish-Service-Conformance-Check/README.md

 ## Deprecated

-This tool has been deprecated in favor of a newer, more comprehensive protocol validation tool.
+This tool is deprecated in favor of a newer, faster, and more comprehensive protocol validation tool.
 Please use the new [Redfish-Protocol-Validator](https://github.com/DMTF/Redfish-Protocol-Validator) tool instead.

 ## Description